 Insert and Edit Images in Office

-In Office 2010, you have more options to work with images directly in the programs.
+In Office 2013 and 2010, you have more options to work with images directly in the programs.
 Once you use the [Insert] tab to place the image, most of the options are in the [Picture Tools] tab.
 The Picture tab is dynamic and only appears when you have selected an image.

 - Click to select the picture you want to edit.